 For kids, Spring Break can be a relaxing and fun time to enjoy the warmer weather and some freedom from school.
 For parents it’s a constant battle against boredom that requires creativity, patience and planning.
 This Spring Break, we’re taking the stress off your shoulders.
 Here are a few ideas to get you started on your week of fun!

-Head to Gator Country, an alligator theme park in Beaumont, to experience hands-on activities like holding baby gators to helping feed them.
+Kids are also guaranteed to love Gator Country, an alligator theme park in Beaumont, where they can experience hands-on activities like holding baby gators and helping feed them.
 The whole family will find something to enjoy with over 585 alligators and four species of crocodiles along with caimans, alligator snapping turtles, snakes and other reptiles to see up close.
-Don't forget to take a photo with Big Beau, the 135-foot alligator welcoming you to the park.

 Another option for families is Quintana Beach County Park, which offers cabins, restrooms and showers, a playground and an elevated boardwalk that leads to the beach.
 The park also has hiking trails and a great fishing pier for those handy with a rod and reel.

-If you’re looking to spice up your trip, both beaches are just a short drive from attractions that include Sea Center Texas, the Brazosport Museum of Natural Science, the Lake Jackson Historical Museum, and the Brazoria National Wildlife Refuge.
-Find out more information on the Brazosport area using this link.
+If you’re looking to spice up your trip, both beaches are just a short drive from attractions that include Sea Center Texas, the Brazosport Museum of Natural Science and the Lake Jackson Historical Museum.